Who should consider a high-deductible health insurance plan?

-A. If you’re healthy – or sick – and have some money saved or plan to save some in the coming year, you might want to consider a high-deductible health plan (HDHP).
-Yes, that’s a pretty broad description, but HDHPs can work well for people in various situations – they’re worth considering even if you have high medical costs!
+Regardless of how you expect your health to fare this year, if you expect to set aside some money in the coming year for out-of-pocket health costs or to invest, you might want to consider a high-deductible health plan (HDHP).
+Yes, that's a pretty broad description, but HDHPs can work well for people in various situations – they're worth considering even if you expect to have high medical costs.

 Let's take a look at how HDHPs work and some reasons you might want to consider enrolling in one:

-(All health plans – including HDHPs – cover certain preventive care before the deductible is met.
-But HDHPs don’t pay for anything else until you’ve met the deductible.
-The IRS has expanded the list of services that qualify as “preventive care” for HDHPs, so certain ongoing treatments for a handful of chronic conditions can now be paid by an HDHP pre-deductible without losing HSA-eligibility.
-But this is optional for HDHPs to offer, and most self-purchased HDHPs continue to offer pre-deductible coverage for just the basic preventive care that has to be covered by all plans.)
+All health plans – including HDHPs – cover certain preventive care before the deductible is met.
+But in most cases, other than Bronze and Catastrophic Marketplace plans starting with the 2026 plan year, HDHPs don't pay for anything else until you've met the deductible.
+The IRS has expanded the list of services that qualify as “preventive care” for HDHPs, so certain ongoing treatments for a handful of chronic conditions can now be paid by an HDHP pre-deductible without losing HSA eligibility.
+But this is optional for HDHPs to offer.

-If you’re in good health, rarely need prescription drugs, and don’t expect to incur significant medical expenses in the coming year, you might consider an HDHP.
-In trade for lower premiums, HDHPs require you to meet your deductible before you get any coverage for treatment other than preventive care.
-That’s in line with the conventional wisdom that says “HDHPs and HSAs are for healthy people.”
+If you expect to be in good health and don’t expect to need prescription drugs or to incur significant medical expenses in the coming year, you may consider an HDHP.
+Although they often have lower premiums, HDHPs require you to pay out of pocket (until you meet your deductible) for any treatment other than preventive care.
+That's in line with the conventional wisdom that says “HDHPs and HSAs are for healthy people.”

 Premiums + maximum out-of-pocket might be lower with an HDHP

-First, the maximum out-of-pocket costs for HDHPs are often lower than the maximum out-of-pocket costs for non-HDHPs.
-The maximum allowable out-of-pocket exposure on an HDHP in 2024 is $8,050 for an individual and $16,100 for a family,1 whereas the maximum allowable out-of-pocket exposure on non-HDHPs is $9,450 for an individual and $18,900 for a family2
+First, the maximum out-of-pocket (MOOP) costs for HDHPs are often lower than the MOOPs for non-HDHPs (if we consider the 2025 Orlando example above, all 59 of the non-HDHP Bronze plans have MOOPs that are higher than the two Bronze HDHPs; most of the non-HDHP Bronze plans have MOOPs of $9,200, whereas the two HDHPs have MOOPs of $6,700).5 The maximum allowable out-of-pocket exposure on an HDHP in 2025 is $8,300 for an individual and $16,600 for a family,6 whereas the maximum allowable out-of-pocket exposure on non-HDHPs is $9,200 for an individual and $18,400 for a family7

-(Note that non-HDHPs that are grandmothered or grandfathered don’t have restrictions on how high their out-of-pocket exposure can be, but all HDHPs have to follow the guidelines that the IRS sets for maximum out-of-pocket exposure, as those rules predate the ACA.)
+(Note that non-HDHPs that are grandmothered or grandfathered don't have restrictions on how high their out-of-pocket exposure can be, but all HDHPs, including those that are grandfathered or grandmothered, have to follow the guidelines that the IRS sets for maximum out-of-pocket exposure, as those rules predate the ACA.)

-When a person has very extensive medical needs, there’s a good chance that they’ll end up meeting the out-of-pocket limit on their plan regardless of whether the deductible is low or high.
-On an HDHP, the deductible might make up a significant chunk of the out-of-pocket exposure, whereas a person enrolling in a more traditional plan (with a lower deductible) might find that the bulk of their costs end up being coinsurance and copays.
-But at some point in the year, the enrollee is likely going to end up meeting the out-of-pocket cap and the insurer will start to cover all in-network costs at that point.
+When a person has very extensive medical needs, there's a good chance that they'll end up meeting the out-of-pocket limit on their plan regardless of whether the deductible is low or high.
+On an HDHP, the deductible might make up a significant chunk of the out-of-pocket exposure, whereas a person enrolling in a plan with a lower deductible might find that the bulk of their costs end up being coinsurance and copays.
+But at some point in the plan year, the enrollee is likely going to end up meeting the out-of-pocket cap and the insurer will start to pay all covered in-network medical costs at that point.

 So the question is how much will that total out-of-pocket be, and how much is it when you also add on the cost of the premiums that you pay all year?
 Here are some simplified examples to help you walk through the math on this.
 It may be that a plan with a lower deductible still ends up being the better option, even after accounting for the potentially higher premiums.
 But there's no one-size-fits-all here – you have to look at each plan and see what your total costs would end up being.